Myriad-Dreamin/tinymist/contrib/typst-preview/editors/vscode/README.md

-# [DEPRECATION NOTICE] Typst preivew extension has been integrated into [tinymist](https://github.com/Myriad-Dreamin/tinymist)
+# [DEPRECATION NOTICE] Typst preview extension has been integrated into [tinymist](https://github.com/Myriad-Dreamin/tinymist)

 We recommend all users migrate to tinymist for the following benefits: